lazerwalker/tinsel/README.md

 If the player enters anything other than 2, 4, or 6, they will be routed to the "choseUnknownFood" node.

-#### "Default" Route
+#### "Any" Route

 Tinsel won't wait forever for input.
-You can specify a `default` route that will be triggered after five seconds of no user input.
+You can specify an `any` route that will be triggered after five seconds of no user input.
 (That timeout is configurable).

 ```json
 "coinToss": {